Cosmic Danse

 became dry and parched up ; profuse perspiration wetted my apparel.

-from that situation with, a bright smile and many pattings, some
+me from that situation with, a bright smile and many pattings,

-very hard on my back, sending vibration waves throughout my body.
+some very hard on my back, sending vibration waves throughout

+my body.
 The reward was a further 30 minutes glorious darshan.
-Then Bhagavan

-exclaimed, "Now this beggar will leave you my friends".
+Then Bhagavan exclaimed, "Now this beggar will leave

 A few days later, on the Vinayaka Chathurthi day, as a continuation